SysCoder/LocalJudge/README.md

 # Local Judge

-**Startmin** is an open source, in browser, offline(no internet required) code judge.
+**Local Judge** is an open source, in browser, offline(no internet required) code judge.
 Problems are sourced from [Elements of Programming Interviews book](https://github.com/adnanaziz/EPIJudge).

 You can download Local Judge to your computer and run the page locally without an internet connection.